-The aim of Tearfund’s support of WASH programmes is reduce the incidence and impact of WASH-related diseases amongst the poor communities we work with by helping them to gain sustainable access to safe water supplies, safe and appropriate sanitation, and to realise the benefits of good hygiene practice.
+The aim of Tearfund’s support of WASH programmes is to reduce the incidence and impact of WASH-related diseases amongst the poor communities we work with by helping them to gain sustainable access to safe water supplies, safe and appropriate sanitation, and to realise the benefits of good hygiene practice.

 We are committed to working in full participation with communities, empowering them to own and manage their WASH solutions whenever possible, yet at the same time realising that communities require on-going follow-up support and guidance to maintain the full benefits of project solutions.

 We acknowledge the significant synergy of integrating water, sanitation and hygiene approaches towards the overall impact on health and well-being, and in our support we explicitly consider environmental impact, the differing role and need of genders and vulnerable groups, and solutions which are conflict-sensitive.

 Tearfund continues to work with local communities for the long run, enabling them to achieve sustainable, safely managed water and sanitation services and transformed hygiene practices.
 We employ a variety of participatory approaches to WASH programming, and we are particularly keen to adopt demand-led approaches whenever possible.

 Working with local governments and building partnerships

 Tearfund works with local governments through influencing, advocating and supporting local policy development for better access to WASH.
 Through this work we help build a more supportive environment particularly in conflict-affected and fragile states.